Is it Reactive Attachment Disorder? Three of the Most Important Questions for Parents to Answer

 When a child learns early on that they are not safe, their brains develop differently in a survival mode resulting in reactive attachment disorder.
 They rely on maladaptive behaviors to self-protect and avoid vulnerability.

 When my children were young, I had to train them to find an adult if someone got hurt while they were playing together.
 My oldest and youngest quickly picked up that behavior.
-However, my son with reactive attachment disorder never did.
+However, my son with developmental trauma never did.
 When he was about 8 years old, he pulled a portable basketball hoop down on himself.
-He walked in the house with a gaping head wound, covered in blood, and calmly said, “I think I need to lay down.”
+He walked into the house with a gaping head wound, covered in blood, and calmly said, “I think I need to lay down.”
 As he was going in and out of consciousness, he proceeded to argue with me that he wasn’t going to the emergency room.
 He insisted that he was fine and didn’t need help from anyone else.

 Other signs of invulnerability may be a lack of crying, both in infants and older children.
 They may stiffen when touched or refuse to be held or hugged.
 Increasing attempts to maintain control of situations is a sign that develops as the child ages.